milesj/emojibase/README.md

 #### Usage

-As stated previously, there are 4 regex patterns.
-One for matching emoji presentation characters, one for matching text presentation characters, one for matching both types of characters, and the last to match shortcodes.
+As stated, there are 5 regex patterns.
+One for matching emoji presentation characters, one for matching text presentation characters, one for matching both types of characters, and the last for matching shortcodes or emoticons.

 * `emojibase-regex` - Matches both emoji and text presentation characters.
 * `emojibase-regex/emoji` - Matches only emoji presentation characters.